 On an annual basis the Wisconsin PGA organizes a fall travel pro-am to a warm weather destination.
 The event usually puts a wrap on the tournament calendar for the Section.
 The past several trips to Scottsdale have taken place in the middle of November and teams have been made up of one WPGA professional and three amateurs.

-This winter the Section made a commitment to do a three year rotation of different types of venues.
+In December of 2018 the Section made a commitment to do a three year rotation of different types of venues.
 That rotation will include ventures to Scottsdale, Florida and finally five-star venues such as places like Pinehurst, Bandon Dunes, Kiawah Island or Casa de Campo.

 (Jim Schuman, Dale Van Dam, Ryan Beaty & Jim Kellogg)